beam-community/elixir-companies/README.md

 #### Real Estate

 * [Housing](https://housing.com/) - Housing.com is an Indian online real estate listing portal that simplifies finding, renting, and selling homes in India.
+* [Nested](https://nested.com/) - Nested is an estate agent with a difference.
+We guarantee you a fair sale price for your home so you can move on chain-free. ([Github](https://github.com/nested-tech)) - Elixir powers our backend.
+London, UK.
 * [Opendoor](https://www.opendoor.com) - Opendoor buys your home from you, so you can skip months of selling and start your next chapter.

 #### Research